WHY IT'S NOT ENOUGH TO JUST FOCUS ON BEING AGAINST THE CORPORATIONS/RICH

 It would be wonderful if all it took was yelling "Down with the king!"
 But that's not real life unfortunately.
 The ruling class knows this.
 We should know it too.

 We ignore the divide-and-rule schemes of the ruling class at our own peril.
 We need to study those schemes carefully and figure out how to defeat them.
-That is what my book DIVIDE AND RULE: The "Left vs. Right" Trap is all about, and it is why I write so much about the specific divide-and-rule schemes, from abortion to same-sex marriage to race and feminism and transgender bathroom laws, etc. These divide-and-rule frameworks for public discourse are the weapons that the rich use to defeat us and we cannot just ignore them and say they are a mere distraction, not if we really intend to win.
+That is what my book DIVIDE AND RULE: The "Left vs. Right" Trap is all about, and it is why I write so much about the specific divide-and-rule schemes, from abortion to same-sex marriage to race (affirmative action, preferential hospital care for non-whites, CRT) and feminism and transgender bathroom laws, illegal immigration, Israel/Palestine, etc. These divide-and-rule frameworks for public discourse are the weapons that the rich use to defeat us and we cannot just ignore them and say they are a mere distraction, not if we really intend to win.